cicirello/alpine-plus-plus/README.md

 your software to the GPL 3.0 or later (derived from the inclusion of bash and the other GNU tools).
-If you desire a more permissive license for your software, one approach would be to instead distribute a Dockerfile, rather than a pre-built image, which should circumvent the issue since you would no longer be distributing a derivative of GPL licensed software.
+If you desire a more permissive license for your software, one approach would be to instead distribute a Dockerfile that builds the image containing your software, rather than a pre-built image of your software, which should circumvent the issue since you would no longer be distributing a derivative of GPL licensed software.